Empowering Voters

 Information about registering & voting in Arabic, French, Nepali, Portuguese, and Spanish are all now on the NH Voting Rights.org website here (the main landing page): https://www.nhvotingrights.org/

 Voting info for released felons and others incarcerated.
+This has not yet been updated to reflect the documents required by HB1569.
+See above.
 Download the info from the ACLU-NH here.

 Candidates’ information from Citizens Count NH website.